Helping people access eye care seemlessly through online booking

 Learning Goals

-To test whether participants can successfully: 1.
-Navigate to the booking section easily without assistance 2.
-Complete the booking flow without confusion or hesitation 3.
-Understand key information (e.g., appointment types, available times, confirmation) 4.
-Identify what differentiates City Optics (e.g., professionalism, in-store experience, trustworthiness, ease of booking, or local credibility)
+To test whether participants can successfully: Identify what differentiates City Optics (e.g., professionalism, in-store experience, trustworthiness, ease of booking, or local credibility, service offering etc.)

 Test #2